etiennestuder/gradle-jooq-plugin/README.md

 # Samples

-+ Removing the implicit task dependency between the compile task and the jOOQ source generation task: [exhere](example/remove_task_dependency).
++ Removing the implicit task dependency between the compile task and the jOOQ source generation task: [here](example/remove_task_dependency).
-+ Using a custom generator defined in the same Gradle project: [here](example/use_custom_generator).
++ Using a custom generator strategy defined in the same Gradle project: [here](example/use_custom_generator).

 # Changelog
 + 2.0.3 - Upgrade to jOOQ 3.9.0